commandprompt/pgmanage-docs/src/en/03_user_guide.md

 The data editor allows the following changes:
 - **Add a row:** Click on the `➕ icon` on the top-left of table header.
 The new empty row will be added to the top of the grid.
 - **Delete a row:** Click on the `❌ icon` next to a row will mark it as a candidate for deletion.
-- **Edit cells:** Double-click on a data cell to enter the edit mode, make the changes, click outside the cell to exit from edit mode, hit `Esc` key to discard cell changes.
+- **Edit cells:** Double click a specific cell or press the `Enter` to enter the edit mode, make the changes, click outside the cell or press `Enter` to exit from edit mode, hit `Esc` key to discard cell changes.
-- **Revert the Changes**: changed table rows are marked with red and orange colors for deleted and edited rows respectively.
-You can revert the changes by clicking the revert button to the left of the row.
+- **Revert the Changes**: changed table rows are marked in red(deleted) and orange(edited) colors.
+You can revert any change by clicking the `↺` Revert icon to the left of the row.

-Once the desired changes are done, click on the `Apply changes`.
+Once the desired changes are complete, click the `Apply changes` to save the data.

 ---

 ## Creating and Edititng Tables
 Database tables can be created and edited in Schema Editor.
-To create a new table righ-click on the `Tables` node in DB tree and select `➕ Create Table` menu item.
+To create a new table righ-click on the `Tables` node in Database Explorer and select `➕ Create Table` menu item.
-To edit an existing table righ-click on it's DB tree node and select `Table Actions -> Alter table` menu item.
+To edit an existing table right-click its node in Database Explorer and select `Alter table` menu item.

 The schema editor tab will be shown
 ![Schema Editor Tab](./images/schema_editor_new_table.png)